 India and the Himalayas Lessons

-Many Hindus consider the Ganges River holy.
+Hindus believe that water is holy because water brings life, particularly if the water is flowing in a river.
+The holiest of rivers is the Ganges.
 Lately, the Ganges has become very polluted, but Hindus believe the water from the Himalayas will purify the souls of those who drink or bathe in its waters.
 Many Hindus make a pilgrimage to the Ganges.
-Others travel to it near the end of their lives so they may die near the banks of the Ganges River.
+Others travel to the river at the end of their lives so they may die near the banks of the Ganges.

 Download this lesson as Microsoft Word file or as an Adobe Acrobat file.

 Dowling, Mike.
 "Hinduism at mrdowling.com". www.mrdowling.com.
 Updated March 24, 2014.
 Web.
 Date of Access. <http://www.mrdowling.com/612-himnduism.html>